ampize/docs/content/docs/guides/templating.md

 ### Reusable templates and centralized updates

-In many use cases different components can use the same template and it would be unnecessarily tedious to have to maintain the all separately.
+In many use cases different components can use the same template and it would be unnecessarily tedious to have to maintain them all separately.
 This is why templates can be saved and reused in other components.
 In order to do this simply configure a new component (or edit an existing one) and click the floppy-disk-shaped icon right beneath the code editor.
 This will display a form which you can use to name and save your template.

 Once the template is saved, it can no longer be edited directly from the component.
 This means that the last stage of the query builder wil no longer display the edit button and code editor and that the "template" button is no longer available on the toolbar of that component.
 The template can only be edited from the centralized template editing interface.